getporter/operator/README.md

     name: "my lovely drama llamas"
 ```

-After you apply it with `kubectl apply -f`, the Porter Operator will run the following command, passing in the
+After you apply it with `kubectl apply -f`, the Porter Operator will run convert the CRD into
-Porter representation of the installation CRD.
+Porter's representation of an installation and pass it to `porter installation apply`.

 ```
 porter installation apply